SynthScribe: Deep Multimodal Tools for Synthesizer Sound Retrieval and Exploration: Free Usage Observation with Musicians

 \subsection{Participants}

 Our study consisted of 6 musicians who had experience creating music.
-Two were professional musicians that make music for a living (P2, P5) and the rest were hobbyists who made music for their own enjoyment.
-Both of the professional musicians had received formal instruction on synthesizers in an academic setting with P2 describing themselves as an expert and P5 an intermediate.
+Two were professionals that make music for a living (P1, and P2) and the rest were hobbyists who made music for their own enjoyment.
+The professionals had participated in the formative studies and there was no overlap with the participant group in subsection \ref{subsection:participants}.
+Both of the professional musicians had received formal instruction on synthesizers in an academic setting with P2 describing themselves as an expert and P1 an intermediate.
 The hobbyists had at most encountered synthesizers when making music and described themselves as either novices or beginners.
 All musicians had at least basic keyboard skills.
 Each were compensated with 20 CAD.